reddyabilash919/AutomationWithSpecFlow/README.md

 ## Installation

 1. Clone the project from git repository
-2. Open the solution in Visual studio 2022
+2. Open the solution **AutomationFrameworkWithSpecFlow.sln** in Visual studio 2022
 3. Restore the NuGet packages by right-clicking on the solution and selecting **Restore NuGet Packages**.

 ## Running the Tests